The Mental Health Center of Greater Manchester

 Future Steps

-Suicide-related trainings will continue for existing staff, and are required of incoming staff per our agency’s continuing education programming.
-It is the intention of MHCGM to re-issue the Zero Suicide workforce survey to gather comparison data around the impacts of trainings and staff competency and confidence in treating individuals experiencing suicidal ideation.
-Such data will help our organization better target areas of training that will help our community achieve the ambitious goals of Zero Suicide.
-In fact, MHCGM’s president and CEO recently issued a CEO’s challenge “to think about data from a mindful leadership approach to improve outcomes.”
-Consequently, we are working across our agency to ensure that all data is compiled intentionally and with purpose in order to drive positive change in the delivery of care.
-Tracking the number of caring contacts, average response times, and client satisfication particular to this initiative will undoubtedly help all members of our community.
+Suicide prevention training will continue for existing staff and are required of incoming staff per our agency’s continuing education programming.
+It is the intention of MHCGM to continue to repeat the Zero Suicide workforce survey every 3 years.
+It is our hope to continue to gather relevant data around the impacts of training as well as staff competency and confidence in treating individuals experiencing suicidal ideation.
+We are working across our agency to ensure that all data is compiled intentionally and purposefully to drive positive changes in the delivery of care.
+Tracking the number of caring contacts, average response times, completion of suicide screenings and safety plans, and client satisfaction particular to this initiative will undoubtedly help all members of our community.

 Tags